xyflow/react-flow-docs/docs/getting-started/core-concepts.md

 - multi-selection area by pressing Shift (that's the default `selectionKeyCode`)
 - multi-selection by pressing command (that's the default `multiSelectionKeyCode`)

-For convenience we export the helper hooks `useNodesState` and `useEdgesState` that you can use to create the nodes and edges state more easily:
+For convenience we export the helper hooks `useNodesState` and `useEdgesState` that you can use to create the nodes and edges state:

 ```js
 const [nodes, setNodes, onNodesChange] = useNodesState(initialNodes);